aksh-8/mastering_git/readme.md

 ### Hello, Git

-- I am addding this from 'akash-dev2'
+- I am adding this from 'akash-dev2'